 Lower Yuba River Accord

 The Yuba Accord’s Fisheries Agreement established significantly higher minimum instream flow requirements during specified periods of the year, as well as a collaborative monitoring and evaluation program for the lower Yuba River and its fisheries.
 The agreement continues to protect and improve salmon and steelhead habitat along the 24 miles of the lower Yuba River and provides about 100,000 acre-feet of water on average each year for fish and wildlife in the Bay-Delta and for cities and farms throughout the state.
-Signatories to the agreement include the California Department of Fish and Game, South Yuba River Citizens League, Friends of the River, Trout Unlimited, The Bay Institute and Yuba Water Agency.
+Signatories to the agreement include the California Department of Fish and Game, South Yuba River Citizens League, Friends of the River, Trout Unlimited, The Bay Institute and Yuba Water.

 The Yuba Accord has directly resulted in higher instream flow requirements for salmon and steelhead on the lower Yuba River.
-Each year, about 100-000-acre-feet of water on average flows out of the lower Yuba River and benefits fish and wildlife in the Bay-Delta estuary, and for cities and farms throughout the state.
+Each year, about 100,000-acre-feet of water on average flows out of the lower Yuba River and benefits fish and wildlife in the Bay-Delta estuary, and cities and farms throughout the state.
 The Yuba Accord is a model settlement agreement that provides meaningful benefits for both fish and wildlife purposes, and water supply reliability for irrigation, hydropower generation, and recreation.